QuantEcon/lecture-python-intro/lectures/networks.md

 A graph is called **strongly connected** if all nodes communicate.

-In the section {ref}`key-definitions`, the first directed graph is strongly connected however the in the second graph rich is not accessible from poor, thus it is not strongly connected.
+For example {numref}`poverty_trap_1` is strongly connected however in {numref}`poverty_trap_2` rich is not accessible from poor, thus it is not strongly connected.

-We can verify this using Networkx.
+We can verify this by first constructing the graphs using Networkx and then using `nx.is_strongly_connected`.

 ```{code-cell} ipython3
 fig, ax = plt.subplots(figsize = (5,5))